rogusdev/tech-job-nyc-advice/windows-dev.md

 Note that this repo is about "tech job advice" -- and in coronavirus quarantine, a lot of tech interviews (all?) are remote.
-A lot of devs have windows machines at home and are (surprisingly?) unprepared for programming on those devices.
+A lot of devs have windows machines at home and are unfamiliar with programming on those devices, compared to macs.
 This should help.

 ## Windows dev options